 Not so at Google, which is an organization made of real people, not two-dimensional, Stepford-esque caricatures, not happy shadows cast by the sun of a radiant utopian vision.
 People, by their nature, are largely suspicious of ideas that run counter to their experience and intuition, and of those who espouse them.
 In contrast to open-minded innovator or early-adopter types, when knee-jerk rebuttals draped in the finery of rational, authoritative knowledge fail to discourage the disruptive element, the closed-minded will exert resistance—sometimes active, sometimes passive—against these different ideas until the momentum of majority action socially isolates and overwhelms them—and/or until they begrudgingly try such an idea and it leads to a positive experience.4

 In a slightly-less-than-ideal-but-significantly-better-than-real world, the impact of automated developer testing—and its related tools and practices—could be definitively measured and presented in such a way as to provide overwhelming evidence in favor of its adoption, nipping any “rational” resistance in the bud.
-However, it’s a bit burdensome to ask engineers to track:
+However, it’s a bit burdensome to ask developers to track:

 - how many bugs they caught in their own code as they were writing it thanks to a unit or integration test they wrote along with the code (whether they actually executed the test before finding the bug or not);